U.S. Gun Violence

 How does gun violence affect different demographics?

-For males in 2016, the age-adjusted death rate for firearm-related injuries was six times the rate for females.
+For males in 2017, the age-adjusted death rate for firearm-related injuries was over six times the rate for females.
 A study from the National Center for Biotechnology Information suggests different lifestyles as well as other behavioral risk factors could be contributing to the wide disparity between genders' death rates.

 How does gun violence vary by intent?

-4. "Homicide as a medical outcome: Racial disparity in deaths from assault in us level I and II trauma centers."
+2. "Homicide as a medical outcome: Racial disparity in deaths from assault in US level I and II trauma centers."
 The Journal of Trauma and Acute Care Surgery, 2012.

 About the Data